 Cabin Bag Sizes for a Dog

-Your dog must travel in a specific closed soft bag (no rigid box!) whose dimensions do not exceed 46 x 28 x 24 cm.
+If you travel with your pup in the cabin.
+Your animal must travel in a specific closed soft bag (no rigid box!) whose dimensions do not exceed 46 x 28 x 24 cm.
 The bag must be sufficiently ventilated and allow your pet to get up and turn around in the bag without difficulty.

 Here are the instructions to follow for cabin bags:

 - The bag must be able to slip into the space under the seat in front of you in flight